Hematite Properties, Meaning, Facts and Photos

 The Meaning of Hematite

-The meaning of hematite originates from the Greek word 'haema' meaning 'blood.'
-This is because of the mineral's red coloured streak.
+The meaning of hematite originates from the Greek word 'haema', which means 'blood'.
+This is because of its red-coloured streak.

-Throughout history this meaning has led to hematite being widely used for disorders of the blood.
-Stones have also been carried to protect the wearer from bleeding.
+Throughout history, this meaning has led to hematite's widespread use for blood disorders.
+Stones have also been worn to protect the wearer from bleeding.

-The prefix 'haema' is present in the word 'haemoglobin' which is the protein that carries oxygen around the blood.
-It's also the prefix in 'haematoma' which is a solid swelling of clotted blood and 'haematology' which is the study and treatment of the blood.
+The prefix 'haema' is present in the word 'haemoglobin', which is the protein that carries oxygen around the blood.
+It's also the prefix in 'haematoma', a solid swelling of clotted blood, and 'haematology', which is the study and treatment of the blood.

-The ancient Greek philosopher Theophrastus mentions 'haematites' as having the colour of 'dried blood'.
-The Roman author and naturalist Pliny the Elder also mentions it and says the colour is 'blood red'.
+The ancient Greek philosopher Theophrastus describes 'haematites' as having the colour of 'dried blood'.
+The Roman author and naturalist Pliny the Elder also refers to haematite and says its colour is 'blood red'.

 Main Component of Red Ochre

-Red ochre has been identified in cave paintings known to be at least 40,000 years old.
-It's believed to be one of the earliest powders that originates from a natural mineral.
+Red ochre, one of the oldest pigments on the planet, is made up primarily of hematite.
+It has been identified in cave paintings known to be at least 40,000 years old.
+Red ochre is believed to be one of the earliest powders that originates from a natural mineral.

-Today it's still widely used as a pigment.
-Many of the red colours around us are composed to some degree of hematite.
+Today, it's still widely used as a pigment and most of the red colours around us are composed, to some degree, of hematite.

 Large hematite stone on display in the Harvard Museum of Natural History